 Creating a more just and equitable state

-In 2006, a visionary group of public policy experts, community leaders, and social justice advocates founded the Washington State Budget & Policy Center, a nonpartisan research and policy organization dedicated to building a stronger, more equitable state.
-We develop analyses, communications, and policies that aim to ensure:
+In 2006, a visionary group of public policy experts, community leaders, and social justice advocates founded the Washington State Budget and Policy Center, a nonpartisan research and policy organization dedicated to building a stronger, more equitable state.
+They were guided by the belief that everyone deserves to have access to opportunity and that we can all work together to build a budget, economy, and tax code that serves everyone.

 Our Commitment to Anti-Racism